AI4ASD-LAB/AI4ASD-LAB.github.io/content/authors/Xiandong Wu/_index.md

 ---
 # Display name
-title: Juncheng Chen 陈俊成
+title: Xiandong Wu 吴贤东

 # Full name (for SEO)
-first_name: Juncheng
+first_name: Xiandong
-last_name: Chen
+last_name: Wu

 # Username (this should match the folder name)
 authors:
-  - 陈俊成
+  - 吴贤东

 # Is this the primary user of the site?
 superuser: false